 It doesn’t really matter what version of Windows you have, the best way to get your system working at its full speed and as issue free as possible is with a clean install of the operating system.
-Many small things can go wrong with your system over time which eventually will degrade performance and cause stability issues.
-Even with Windows 10, it’s recommended to clean install after upgrading so you are not transferring any problems from your old Windows install onto your new one.
+Simply using Windows over time will eventually degrade its performance.
+It’s also a good idea to clean install Windows 10 after upgrading so you are not transferring problems from your old Windows install.

-It’s relatively easy to get hold of a Windows 10 ISO image, burn it to DVD or write to USB and do a clean install.
+It’s easy to get hold of a Windows 10 ISO image, burn it to DVD or write to USB and do a clean install.
 However, it’s more difficult to source official install media for older operating systems like Windows 7.
-Of course, there are many unofficial sources like torrent sites but most of the well best seeded files will have been cracked, tampered with or altered in some way.
-That makes it more difficult to verify safety and stability.
-Using a trusted source is always the preferable option.
+Of course, there are many unofficial sources but the files have often been cracked, tampered with or altered in some way.
+Using a trusted source for the download is the preferable option.

 Things to know about Windows ISO images and Reinstalling

 - Your Windows license only allows you to reinstall the edition of Windows that you have a license for.
-If you have Windows 7 Home Premium, for example, you must install that same operating system again.
+If you have Windows 7 Home Premium, you must install Home Premium again.

 - You can switch between 32-bit and 64-bit as long as the Windows edition is the same.
-For example, you can replace Windows 7 Home Premium 32-bit with Home Premium 64-bit.
+For example, you can replace Windows 10 Home 32-bit with Windows 10 Home 64-bit.

 - If you are using Windows 7 with a computer purchased from a manufacturer and cannot read the product key on the sticker, it’s still possible to reinstall and activate without it.
 Read our article on backing up and restoring the Windows 7 license for help on what to do.

-Download a Windows 10 ISO With the Media Creation Tool
+Download Windows 10 ISO With the Media Creation Tool

 There are a couple of ways in which you can download a Windows 10 ISO.
-One is the Microsoft Media Creation Tool which allows you to download a Windows ISO file, upgrade to Windows directly or download the installation files onto a flash drive so you can install from USB.
+One is the Microsoft Media Creation Tool which downloads and builds the latest Windows ISO file, performs an in place upgrade or writes the installation files onto a USB flash drive.

 2. The language, version and architecture type will be chosen that best matches the operating system you are running the tool on.
-To change these untick the recommended options box and chose what you want from the drop down menus.
+To change these uncheck “Use the recommended options for this PC” and choose what you want from the drop down menus.
 Click Next when done.

 3. Select “ISO file” to download an ISO image file and click Next.
 You’ll then be asked to supply a save location and filename.
 The files will then start to download.

-Download a Windows 7 ISO From The Disc Images Page
+Download a Windows 7 ISO From The Disc Image Page

-The last official Windows 7 ISO is from 2011 which includes Service Pack 1 and a minor hotfix that fixes an install bug.
-There will be tons of updates after installation so creating an integrated ISO is also worth considering.
-The one official method left available requires you to enter your Windows 7 product key before downloading the image file.
+The last official Windows 7 ISO is from 2011 which includes Service Pack 1 and a minor install bug hotfix.
+There’ll be tons of updates after installation so creating an integrated ISO is worth considering.
+The one official method left requires entering a Windows 7 product key before downloading the image file.

-1. Visit the Windows 7 Disc Images page at Microsoft.
+1. Visit the Windows 7 Disc Image page at Microsoft.

 2. Enter your 25 character product key into the box and click Verify.
 If the key is accepted you will be able to download a Windows 7 ISO that corresponds to the license key you entered.
 Select the required language and a 32-bit or 64-bit version then download the file.

-Important Note: This page has a massive problem because it only accepts retail license keys which you get only when purchasing a full boxed copy of Windows 7.
-If your computer is pre-built from a manufacturer such as Dell or HP your key will be of the OEM type which cannot be used.
-The same also applies to volume licenses and system builder OEM versions.
-This restriction excludes most Windows 7 users from downloading an ISO image from the only official source available.
+Important Note: This page has a massive problem because it only accepts retail license keys which you get when purchasing a full copy of Windows 7.
+If your computer is from a manufacturer such as Dell your key will be of the OEM type and ineligible.
+The same applies to volume licenses and system builder OEM licenses.
+Most Windows 7 users are blocked from downloading an ISO image from the only official source available.
+Well done Microsoft!

 Third Party Methods To Download Windows 7, 8.1 and 10 From Microsoft

 Ever since Microsoft removed Windows ISOs from Digital River it’s been more difficult to find a clean and untouched image.
-Thankfully, there are ways in which you can get to the ISOs on Microsoft’s own servers using other means.
-Here a selection of easy ways to do it.
+There are ways in which you can get to the ISOs on Microsoft’s own servers using other means.
+Here are a few ways to do it.

 Adguard.net Techbench Download Page

-Adguard is a Russian website (not related to the ad blocker) that releases custom ISOs for Windows.
-They also have a separate page which is a simple frontend allowing you download Windows ISO images from the Microsoft servers.
-This is an easy and quick way to get access to all Windows downloads at Microsoft without using hacks or separate third party tools.
+Adguard is a Russian website (not the ad blocker) that releases custom ISOs for Windows.
+They also have a page which is a simple frontend allowing you to download Windows ISO images from the Microsoft servers.
+This is an easy and quick way to get access to a number of Windows downloads at Microsoft without using hacks or separate third party tools.

 Heidoc is a website that has been hosting ways to get ISO images from Microsoft for a number of years.
 They also have a dedicated tool which is able to download not only Windows 7, 8.1 and 10 ISOs but also ISOs for Office 2010, 2013, 2016 and 2019 (also 2011/16/19 for Mac).
 An ad window pops up on program launch which can’t be closed for a few minutes, you can minimize it though.

 Verify The SHA1 Checksum of Your Windows ISO

-All Windows ISOs are over 2GB in size so it’s wise to check that the download is not corrupt.
+All Windows ISOs are over 2GB in size so it’s wise to check the download is not corrupt.
 You can do this by comparing the SHA1 checksum of the downloaded ISO with the checksum from Microsoft.
-If they don’t match there is a problem with the file.
-Rather than searching Microsoft’s MSDN pages looking for the correct checksum, it’s easier to use the Adguard download page or its database list (middle button top left).
+If they don’t match there is a problem and you will need to download the file again.
+One good source for checksums is the Adguard Techbench page.

 If you don’t already have a hash checker handy, we have a list of 10 File Integrity checking tools so you can download one of those.
-Then verify both SHA1 checksums match.
+Then compare both SHA1 checksums and make sure they match.